bookloversolmaz/bookloversolmaz/README.md

 I come from a background in editorial and content strategy, which brings a strong focus on clarity, attention to detail, and user-centred thinking to my engineering work.

-### 🚀 Currently
+## 💼 Current Work

+Software Engineer in fintech, working on:
+• C# / .NET microservices
-• Improving reliability in distributed systems
+• Event-driven systems using Kafka
+• Payment integrations and disbursement flows
-• Learning more about event-driven architecture and system design
+• Observability and system reliability improvements

+Focus areas:
+Distributed systems · Backend engineering · System design

 ### 🛠 Tech